 When you make a change to a note or other data item using our applications, your data is first encrypted offline on your device using your secure key, then synced to our server.
 Our server cannot read the contents of the note.
-It can however read the date the item was created and modified, the content type of the item (whether it is a note or tag), and the user agent used to modify the item (which browser and version, etc; non-personally identifiable; used for debugging).
+It can however read the date the item was created and modified and the content type of the item (whether it is a note or tag).

 When you access any of our web services (syncing, website, extensions), your network request goes through our AWS-based firewall.
 To prevent spamming and abuse, the firewall limits requests per IP address to a set amount over a 5-minute period.
 This means that IP addresses are necessarily remembered by AWS temporarily up to 5 minutes to determine if an IP is abusive, before resetting this information.
 Otherwise, IP addresses are never stored in long-term logs.